wp-plugins/responsive-photo-gallery/readme.txt

 == Screenshots ==

-1. Gallery Preview
+1. Gallery Preview on Site
 2. Gallery Preview on Image Hover
-3. Gallery Image Light Box
+3. Gallery Image 1 Preview Light Box
-4. Add New Gallery
+4. Gallery Image 2 Preview Light Box
 5. Insert Images into Gallery
+6. Add Images into Gallery 1
+7. Add Images into Gallery 2
-6. Gallery Settings
+8. Gallery Settings

 == Changelog ==

 For more information, see Weblizar(http://wwww.weblizar.com/).

+= 0.7 =
+* Bug: remove js error.

+= 0.6 =
+* Bug: Campatible with all weblizar.com free and premium themes

+= 0.5 =
+* New: Very easiest and simple responsive photo gallery dashboard

 = 0.4 =
 * New: Gallery will load according placed into post content